sandcat-enjoyer/KATIA-DOWNGRADE-TOOL/README.md

 ## How do I use this?

-This script deletes everything on your phone, including the main OS if you are not downgrading to iOS 10.3.3 or later.
+This script deletes everything on your phone, including the main OS if you are not downgrading to iOS 10.3 or later.
 Make sure to backup all of your data before using this script as **anything on the device prior to running this script will be unrecoverable afterwards**.
 Use this script at your own risk.
 We are not responsible for any damages caused by you using this script.

+This script will automatically set up a dualboot for iOS 10.3 and later.

 To use this app, you need to downgrade to a supported version, and have a supported device.

 `xcode-select install` to install `git` on macos

-`git clone https://github.com/y08wilm/Semaphorin && cd Semaphorin`
+`git clone https://github.com/LukeZGD/Semaphorin && cd Semaphorin`

 Connect device in DFU mode